College of Education and Human Sciences (University of Nebraska–Lincoln): History

 The College of Education and Human Sciences at the University of Nebraska–Lincoln was established on June 6, 2003 when the University of Nebraska Board of Regents approved the merger of the College of Human Resources and Family Sciences and Teachers College.

-In 2020, the university demolished Mabel Lee Hall and on the site constructed Caroline Edwards Pope Hall to house many CEHS programs.
-The $38 million, 126,590-square foot facility is named in honor of Caroline Pope, a longtime professor in the college who died in 2018.
-It was opened in September of 2022 in advance of hosting its first classes in January of 2023.
+In 2020, the university demolished Mabel Lee Hall and constructed Carolyn Pope Edwards Hall on the site to house CEHS.
+The $38-million, 126,590-square foot facility opened in 2023 and was named for Carolyn Pope Edwards, a longtime professor in the college who died in 2018.

 Programs

 Child, Youth, and Family Studies

 The University of Nebraska offered its first home economics class in 1905.
 The program gradually expanded and by 1962 included five departments: Family Economics and Management, Home Economics Education, Human Development and the Family, Textiles, Clothing and Design, and Food and Nutrition.
-In the 1970s, similar departments from NU and Omaha were merged.
+Similar departments were merged when the University of Nebraska absorbed the Municipal University of Omaha in 1968.

-NU established a nursery school in 1925, one of the first of its kind in the country.
+Nebraska established a nursery school in 1925, among the first in the country.
 Three years later, a building specifically designed to house the child development lab was constructed under the guidance of program director Ruth Staples.
-Staples led the lab, which was later named in her honor, for nearly three decades.
-The program was moved to East Campus in 1969; in 2017, the university announced initial planning had begun to construct a new building for the Ruth Staples Child Development Lab.
+Staples led the lab, later named in her honor, for nearly three decades.
+The program was moved to East Campus in 1969; in 2018, the university opened the Ruth Staples Child Development Lab.

 Nutrition and Health Sciences

 In 1891, the University of Nebraska established the Department of Health and Human Performance when physical training became mandatory for female students.
-Many of the school's early facilities were relocated from the Home Economics Building to the Nebraska Coliseum upon its completion in 1925; a standalone Food and Nutrition Building was completed in 1943 and was later renamed for longtime program director Ruth M. Leverton.
+Many of the school's facilities were relocated from the Home Economics Building to the Nebraska Coliseum upon its completion in 1925; a standalone Food and Nutrition Building was completed in 1943 and later renamed for longtime program director Ruth M. Leverton.
 The department is now primarily located across three East Campus buildings: Ruth Leverton Hall, Filley Hall, and the Gwnedolyn A. Newkirk Human Sciences Building.

-The Nutrition and Health Science department includes the school's athletic training and nutrition science programs, both of which work closely with NU's athletics teams.
-In 2022, the university opened the Scarlet Hotel on Nebraska Innovation Campus, which will serve as the home of the Hospitality, Restaurant and Tourism Management program.
+The Nutrition and Health Science department includes the school's athletic training and nutrition science programs, both of which work closely with Nebraska's athletics teams.
+In 2022, the university opened the Scarlet Hotel on Nebraska Innovation Campus, which serves as the home of the Hospitality, Restaurant and Tourism Management program.